SMUAbdullah/paper-MPL-short-reads/README.md

 ### Optional software

-> [snakemake 9.14.1](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (Only required if running the pipeline via snakemake)
+> [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (Only required if running the pipeline via snakemake)

 ### Operating system
 All scripts were written and tested on a Linux based Operating System